aimms/aimmsxllibrary/using.rst

 .. note::

-    :any:`IdentifierReference <axll::WriteTable::IdentifierReference>` in :any:`axll::WriteTable` must be a 2+ dimensional identifier but for :any:`axll::WriteCompositeTable`, 1+ is sufficient.
+    - :any:`IdentifierReference <axll::WriteTable::IdentifierReference>` in :any:`axll::WriteTable` must be a 2+ dimensional identifier but for :any:`axll::WriteCompositeTable`, 1+ is sufficient.
+    - :any:`IncludeEmptyRows <axll::WriteTable::IncludeEmptyRows>` in :any:`axll::WriteTable` will look at the top parent set for the base index of the identifier.
+When passing an index pointing at a subset, this top parent set is used and the subset is ignored.